MihailHiminec/LaraDocker/README.md

   <img src="https://hsto.org/webt/rf/x1/77/rfx177j6b8dxtjzfx97-rp7zzoe.png" alt="" style="width: 100%" />
 </p>

+### THIS REPOSITORY WAS MIGRATED TO GITHUB WITH A LOT OF AWESOME CHANGES: [tarampampam/laravel-roadrunner-in-docker](https://github.com/tarampampam/laravel-roadrunner-in-docker)

 ---

 This is an example of dockerized Laravel application, integrated with GitLab CI _(sources testing and images building)_.